Music of South Africa: Kwaito

 Kwaito, a music genre that originated in Soweto, Johannesburg, in the 1980s and went mainstream in the 1990s, is a variation of house music characterised by the incorporation of African sounds and samples.
 Unlike other styles of house music, Kwaito songs typically have a slower tempo and feature catchy melodic and percussive loop samples, along with deep bass lines and vocals.
-Although it shares similarities with hip hop, kwaito has its own distinct approach to vocal delivery, blending singing, rapping, and shouting in a distinct manner.
+Although it shares similarities with hip-hop, kwaito has its own approach to vocal delivery, blending singing, rapping, and shouting.

 Deep house

 South African deep house is commonly referred to as SA deep house or Deep SA.
 Johannesburg and Pretoria are unofficially acknowledged as the focal points of South Africa's deep house culture.
 Prominent figures in South African deep house include Vinny Da Vinci, DJ Christos, Glen Lewis, DJ Fresh, Lady Lea, Bob Mabena, Fistaz Mixwell, Jazzuelle, Lazarusman, Kat La Kat, Donald, House Victimz, Sishisoul, Jullian Gomes, Liquideep and Chymamusique.
 In 2014, Vinny Da Vinci released his 10th and as per stipulated final deep house album via the record label, House Afrika.